 Deciding whether to add water often depends on the whiskey itself and your personal preference.
 Higher-proof whiskies, especially those over 50% ABV, often benefit from a few drops of water to tame the alcohol burn and reveal underlying flavors.
 For flavored whiskies like our Mash & Mallow S’mores Whiskey, we recommend trying it neat first to fully appreciate the rich chocolate, marshmallow, and graham cracker notes.
 Then, try adding a single drop of water to see how it might shift the balance.
 You might find it brings out more of the toasty notes or enhances the sweetness.
 It’s all about experimenting to find your perfect sip.

-Common Beginner Mistakes to Avoid
+Common Tasting Mistakes to Avoid

 When you’re new to tasting Scotch, it’s easy to feel like you’re doing something wrong.
 The good news is that most “mistakes” are just habits that are easy to change.
 By sidestepping a few common pitfalls, you can get so much more out of every glass.
 Think of these as simple adjustments that will help you appreciate the incredible complexity Scotch has to offer.

-Rushing the Process
+Mistake: Rushing Through the Tasting

 It’s tempting to pour a glass and take a big sip right away, but Scotch is a spirit that rewards patience.
 The real magic happens when you slow down and give it your full attention.
 Take your time to look at the color, swirl the liquid, and let the aromas fill the glass.
 When you finally take a sip, hold it in your mouth for a few seconds.
 Rushing through the tasting means you’ll miss the subtle notes and the way the flavors evolve.
 Give yourself a few minutes to simply sit with the whisky and think about what you’re experiencing.
 This isn’t a race; it’s about savoring the craft that went into the bottle.

-Using the Wrong Glassware
+Mistake: Using the Wrong Type of Glass

 You don’t need a cabinet full of expensive crystal, but the glass you use does make a difference.
 A standard rocks glass or tumbler has a wide opening, which lets all the delicate aromas escape before they reach your nose.
 If you can, try using a glass with a tapered rim, like a Glencairn glass.
 This shape is designed to capture and concentrate the aromas, directing them right where you need them.
 If you don’t have one, a simple wine glass will work much better than a tumbler.
 It’s a small change that has a big impact on what you can smell.

-Adding Too Much Water or Ice
+Mistake: Adding Too Much Water or Ice

 A few drops of water can be a game-changer, helping to “open up” a Scotch and release hidden flavors.
 The key word here is “few.”
 Adding too much water will dilute the spirit and wash away all that wonderful complexity you’re trying to find.
 The same goes for ice.
 While great for a simple cocktail, ice numbs your palate and mutes the flavors, making it difficult to taste anything accurately.
 For tasting, skip the ice and add water one drop at a time with a straw or dropper until you find the sweet spot.

-Skipping the Aromas
+Mistake: Ignoring the Aromas

 If you take a sip without smelling your Scotch first, you’re missing half the experience.
 So much of what we perceive as taste is actually driven by our sense of smell.
 Before you even think about tasting, bring the glass to your nose and gently inhale.
 Try to identify a few distinct scents.
 Is it smoky, sweet, fruity, or floral?
 Spend a couple of minutes just smelling the whisky.
 This step primes your brain for the flavors to come and helps you pick out more nuanced notes when you finally take that first sip.

-How to Keep Improving Your Palate
+How to Continue Developing Your Palate

 Tasting whiskey is a skill, and like any skill, it gets better with practice.
 Don’t worry if you can’t pick out every flavor note right away.
 The fun is in the journey.
 As you continue to taste, your palate will become more refined, and you’ll get better at identifying the complexities in each glass.
 Here are a few ways to keep training your senses and find what you enjoy.

-Practice with Aroma Kits
+Sharpen Your Senses with Aroma Kits

 To get better at identifying specific notes, you need to train your nose.
 A great way to do this is with a whiskey aroma kit, which has vials of common scents found in whiskey, like vanilla, smoke, and citrus.
 It’s a focused way to build your scent memory.
 But you don’t need a special kit.
 Just pay more attention to the smells around you.
 Open your spice cabinet and really smell the cinnamon.
 When you’re making coffee, notice its aroma.
 This simple practice helps your brain connect smells with words, making it easier to name what you’re tasting in the glass.

-Explore Different Scotch Regions
+Explore Flavors from Different Scotch Regions

 Scotch isn’t a one-size-fits-all spirit.
 Where it’s made has a huge impact on its flavor.
 Exploring the different Scotch regions is like taking a tasting tour of Scotland from your couch.
 For example, whiskies from Speyside are often light and fruity, while those from Islay are famous for their heavy, smoky character.
 Trying a Scotch from each major region will show you the incredible diversity the spirit has to offer.
 It’s one of the best ways to learn what flavor profiles you lean towards and appreciate the craftsmanship that creates these distinct tastes during production and aging.